socialize/js-test-suite/README.md

 compatibility, or to make sure your JS minify does not encounter issues due to missing delimiters etc.

-Note: If you run it locally the test will work but you will get an error like this:
+Note: If you run it locally on chrome the test will work, but you will get an error like this:

 	XMLHttpRequest cannot load file://localhost/Users/seanshadmand/git/socialize_js_test_suite/your-js-files/example_class.js.
 Origin null is not allowed by Access-Control-Allow-Origin.

-Resulting from JQuery based AJAX calls not being allowed